aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter05.en.md

     | Password            |                                            Value of DbMasterPassword added as parameter during Configure MySQL Environment                                            |

     ![Final Deployment Architecture](/images/migration22.jpg)
     Open Test endpoint connection (optional) section, then in the VPC drop-down select DMS-VPC and click the Run test button to verify that your endpoint configuration is valid.
 The test will run for a minute and you should see a successful message in the Status column.
 Click on the Create endpoint button to create the endpoint.
+If you see a connection error, re-type the username and password to ensure no mistakes were made.
+Further, ensure you provided the IPv4 DNS name ending in amazonaws.com in the field **Server name**.
     ![Final Deployment Architecture](/images/migration23.jpg)

 3. Create the target endpoint.
 Repeat all steps to create the target endpoint with the following parameter values: